 Living in Boston was not part of our plans.
-The community has been so great to me and I am loving every passing moment.
-While life continues, we know that each day would bring me closer to a heart transplant.
+The community has been so great to me, and I love every passing moment.
+While life continues, we know that each day brings me closer to a heart transplant.

 Maintain my health to the fullest

 It’s been quite a journey for my family and me — with each passing day filled with the ups and downs of life.
 As we take these small, careful steps forward, I look back to see where I have flown, where I have landed, and when I was unable to soar.
 But through perseverance, hope, and faith, I’m still standing.

 Thank you for walking with me on this journey.
-Stay tuned for what comes next.
+Stay tuned for what comes next!

-*Last updated – April 2020
+Last edited – April 2020